cyberbotics/webots-doc/reference/robot.md

 until the `wb_robot_step()` function returns.
 Note that this is not real time but virtual (simulation) time, so this is not like calling the system's `sleep()`.
 Depending on the complexity of the simulation and execution mode, the function may return quickly.
 When it returns, the requested duration of simulation time is elapsed.
-In other words the physics will have run for the specified duration and hence the motors may have moved, the sensor values may have changed, etc. Note that the `duration` parameter must be a multiple of the `WorldInfo.basicTimeStep`.
+In other words the physics runs for the specified duration: objects may move, the motors may run, the sensor values may change, etc. Note that the `duration` parameter must be a multiple of the `WorldInfo.basicTimeStep`.

 If this function returns -1, this indicates that Webots wishes to terminate the